Representation: World

 To date, Nikola Hillebrand has worked with conductors such as Giovanni Antonini, Herbert Blomstedt, Adam Fischer, Fabien Gabel, Stephan Gottfried, Roberto González-Monjas, Manfred Honeck, René Jacobs, Václav Luks, Andris Nelsons, Cristian Măcelaru, Jun Märkl, Antonello Manacorda, Andrés Orozco-Estrada, Raphaël Pichon, Markus Poschner, Jérémie Rohrer, Alexander Soddy, Robin Ticchiati and Franz Welser-Möst.
 Concert tours have taken her to the Vienna Musikverein, the Vienna Konzerthaus, the Hamburg Laeizshalle, the Elbphilharmonie, the Paris, Cologne, Essen and Berlin Philharmonie, the Salzburg Mozart Week, the Bremen Music Festival and the Salzburg Festival, among others.

 Nikola Hillebrand is a passionate Lied singer in addition to her opera and concert work.
-A winner of the 2019 Das Lied international song competition in Heidelberg (chaired by Thomas Quasthoff), she recently celebrated her recital debuts at the Heidelberger Frühling, the Festival de Pâques in Aix-en-Provence, the Leeds Lieder Festival, the Schleswig-Holstein Festival, London's Wigmore Hall, the Essen Philharmonie, the Pierre Boulez Saal in Berlin, the International Hugo Wolf Academy in Stuttgart, the Musikverein Graz and the Brucknerhaus Linz.
-In the current season, she takes to the stages of the Schubertiade in Hohenems and Schwarzenberg, the Heidelberger Frühling festival, Würzburg, the Leeds Lieder Festival, Teatro Felice in Genoa, the Tongyeong Festival in Korea and, together with Patricia Nolz, performs a duo recital at the Vienna Konzerthaus.
+A winner of the 2019 “Das Lied” international song competition in Heidelberg (chaired by Thomas Quasthoff), she recently celebrated her recital debuts at the Heidelberger Frühling, the Festival de Pâques in Aix-en-Provence, Leeds Lieder Festival, Schleswig-Holstein Festival, London's Wigmore Hall, the Essen Philharmonie, Pierre Boulez Saal in Berlin, the International Hugo Wolf Academy in Stuttgart, Musikverein Graz and Brucknerhaus Linz.
+In recent seasons, she took to the stages of the Schubertiade in Hohenems and Schwarzenberg, the Heidelberger Frühling festival, in Würzburg, at Leeds Lieder Festival, Teatro Felice in Genoa, the Tongyeong Festival in Korea and the Vienna Konzerthaus.
+This season she returns to London’s Wigmore Hall, the Schubertiade Schwarzenberg and debuts at the Oxford International Song Festival.

 2025 | 2026